 It all started when I got serious about woodworking in the early 1980s.
 There was a good woodworking program at my high school, but I noticed something strange.
 We were all taught what planes, chisels, carving gouges and knives were supposed to do, but none of these tools seemed capable of working like I expected them to.
 At first I thought this was my fault.
 “I just need to get better”, I told myself.
 But the funny thing was, none of these tools were working particularly well for anyone else in the class, either.
 Even the teachers weren’t getting great results.

-Most people in the class gave up on the struggle of using hand tools, but that didn’t make sense to me.
+Most people in the class gave up on the struggle of using hand tools once we were given access to power tools, but that didn’t make sense to me.
 “If hand tools are useless, how come I see all kinds of great woodworking that was made before power tools were invented?
 And besides, what do I do when I want good results and hand tools are the only way to make that happen?”

 Eventually, I realized the obvious.
-Hand tools like chisels, plane blades and knives really are useless unless they’re at least as sharp as a new razor blade.
+Hand tools such as chisels, plane blades and knives really are useless unless they’re at least as sharp as a new razor blade.
 That’s when I knew that to reach my woodworking goals, I’d need to get good at sharpening.
 And to be honest, I really didn’t have a choice.
-I couldn’t afford power tools, so I had to make used hand tools work for me.
+I couldn’t afford power tools back then, so I had to make second-hand tools work for me.

-Since the mid-1980s I’ve sharpened all my edge tools on a buffing wheel setup I built in my shop.
+Since the early-1980s I’ve sharpened all my edge tools on a buffing wheel setup I built in my shop.
 It’s simple, it uses a salvaged electric motor and it works so fast that I don’t even think about looking for a better alternative.
 In fact, I don’t think there is one.
-How much better can it get than taking a chisel from dull to scary-sharp in 60 to 90 seconds?
+How much better can it get than taking a chisel from dull to scary-sharp in as little as 60 to 90 seconds?

-Over the years I’ve taught lots of people how to sharpen my fast and effective way at live, hands-on courses at woodworking shows.
+Over the years I’ve taught lots of people how to sharpen tools using my fast and effective buffing wheel methods at live, hands-on courses at woodworking shows.
 These days I do my teaching mostly online.
-Check out Razor Sharp, my downloadable video tool sharpening course.
+Check out RAZOR SHARP, my downloadable video tool sharpening course.
 It covers my super-fast sharpening methods, and you’ll see why I’ve taken super-sharp woodworking tools for granted for a long time now.
 I keep the price on this course low – just enough to cover my costs for producing and hosting it – and it comes with a money-back guarantee.
 If you’re interested in upping your woodworking game, I know you’ll love this sharpening method.
 It makes woodworking way more fun.

-BONUS: For the month of April I’m offering two free bonuses to go with the Razor Sharp sharpening course – my EASY-BUILD TABLE PLANS & VIDEO COURSE, and my BUILD YOUR OWN WORKBENCH plans package.
-Both are selling now for $19, but included free with RAZOR SHARP for April 2018.
+BONUS: For this weekend only, October 20 and 21, 2018, I’m offering two free bonuses to go with the RAZOR SHARP sharpening course – my EASY-BUILD TABLE PLANS & VIDEO COURSE, and my BUILD YOUR OWN WORKBENCH plans package.
+Both are selling now for $19 each, but I’m including them free with RAZOR SHARP this weekend.
 Click here to check it out.